 “STEM skills help our country, our companies, our communities, our families, including the women, to prosper.
 Women are a huge untapped talent pool and my ambition is to ensure that girls and young women have the information and support to play a full and equal part in contributing to their and our country’s prosperity and success”.

 Trudy Norris-Grey, Chair of WISE, is currently Managing Director of Microsoft’s Public Sector business in Central and Eastern Europe.
 Previously Trudy held senior executive positions in BT, Sun Microsystems, Oracle and Eastman Kodak.
-She has also chaired the CBI Innovation, Science & Technology Committee and was Chair of UKRC before merging with WISE, and is included on Computer Weekly's 2016 list of the top 50 most influential women in UK IT.
+She has also chaired the CBI Innovation, Science & Technology Committee and was Chair of UKRC before merging with WISE.

 Head of Technology, Goldman Sachs